Understanding Nail Fungus

 A Common Yet Misunderstood Condition

-Easy to Catch and Hard to Get Rid Of
+Easy to Catch and Challenging to Manage

-- Discoloration of the toenail
+- Discolouration of the toenail

-- Thickening or brittleness of the toenail
+- Thickening or brittleness of the nail

 Understanding Risk Factors